Frequently Asked Questions

 If you are arriving later and will miss the Welcome Meeting, your tour leader will leave a note at reception for you with any information you may need, and with instructions for the next morning.

-The distance from Ponta Delgada Airport João Paulo II Airport to the centre of Ponta Delgada is 5 kilometers.
+The distance from Ponta Delgada Airport João Paulo II Airport to the center of Ponta Delgada is approximately 3 miles.
 To get from the airport to the starting hotel, you can take a shuttle bus, a taxi, or pre-arrange airport transfers.

 Should you need to contact G Adventures during a situation of dire need, it is best to first call their local G Adventures office.
 If for any reason you do not receive an immediate answer, please leave a detailed message and contact information, so they may return your call and assist you as soon as possible.